 - Eleven considers the Paternoster Row gang - Vastra, Jenny and Strax - to qualify as well, since they were there for him when he needed it after the loss of the Ponds.

-- In In The Forest Of The Night, Danny ruefully recognises Twelve and Clara are this, when he sees yet again how instantly they spring into action together in response to a threat.
-Though to be fair, he's been (somewhat) oblivious to her lies and initially thinks she hasn't seen the Doctor in months, whilst the truth had her having seen the Doctor just the Friday before (and the story allegedly takes place on a Tuesday).
+- In In The Forest Of The Night, Danny ruefully recognises Twelve and Clara are this, when he sees yet again how instantly they spring into action together in response to a threat (he has borne witness to this earlier in the season).
+Up to this point he has been under the mistaken impression that Clara was no longer travelling with the Doctor following a breakdown in her relationship with the Time Lord earlier in the season; unknown to Danny, she'd made up with the Doctor and had initiated a form of Love Triangle scenario.
+Danny initially thinks she hasn't seen the Doctor in months, whilst the truth had her having seen the Doctor just the Friday before (and the story allegedly takes place on a Tuesday).

 - The regular cast members of Jon Pertwee's run as the Doctor in the early 1970s ended up becoming known as "the UNIT family" (after the organisation many of the characters worked for) precisely because they became incredibly close to one another off-camera.
-The death of Roger Delgado, who played the Master, in 1974 was one of the key motivating factors behind Pertwee's decision to leave the role.
+The death of Roger Delgado, who played the Master, in 1973, followed soon after by the departure of co-star Katy Manning, were key motivating factors behind Pertwee's decision to leave the role.

 - Ironically, there have been hints of this between The Doctor and The Master, particularly the Roger Delgado version.
 It was more or less confirmed by Missy, The Master's current, female regeneration, when she showed Clara that The Doctor had entrusted his will to her.